 The burner with the characteristic horizontal air intake tubes is similar to those made by Thomas Mfg.
 Co., but a 1916 advertisement for this lantern identifies it as a product of the Foote Mfg.
 Co., another Dayton, Ohio, firm.
 This model, in Doug Dwyer’s collection, draws air in through the holes around the rim (center image) and connects by inside ports to the air intake tubes (right image).
 The ventilator bolt is from a Foote Mfg.
 Co. lamp.

-The Gloria Light Co. of Chicago may have manufactured this Model 12 Oxo Gas lantern prior to 1915.
-This 400cp model was designed to burn either kerosene or white gas (right image).
+The Gloria Light Co. of Chicago made this Model 12 Oxo Gas lantern circa 1926 (McRae).
+This 300cp model was designed to burn either kerosene or white gas (left image).
 The bail on this lantern is a replacement wire for the original.
+An earlier version of this model (not shown) had a wire hoop bail attached to the top bolt holding the ventilator in place, not attached to tabs as on this model.
+The generator attaches to the valve body with fine tapered threads (right image) as on a many other Gloria appliances.
 This lantern is in John Rugotzke’s collection.

 A second lantern model by the Gloria Light Co., this single burner has a push-pull tip cleaner.
 Neil McRae, whose collection this is in, was able to get it running even though the tip cleaner is broken.
 The image on the left shows it running on gasoline although it may be a kerosene model.